Zack Snyder's Justice League: Streaming

 Zack Snyder's Justice League was released on March 18, 2021, in the United States.
+It was initially going to be released on September 5, 2021.
 It is also available to stream on HBO Max in 4K, HDR in both HDR10 and Dolby Vision, and Dolby Atmos.
 Unlike the theatrical version which was rated PG-13, this version received an R rating for "violence and some language."
-Ten days prior to the scheduled debut of the film, HBO Max accidentally released the film to some viewers that were attempting to watch Tom & Jerry (2021).
+Ten days prior to the scheduled debut of the film, HBO Max accidentally released the film to some viewers that were attempting to watch Tom and Jerry (2021).
 A week after the film's HBO Max release, the Justice Is Gray Edition was released on the platform, and in the UK through Sky Cinema on April 30.

 The film was released internationally on several platforms: on HBO Go in select Asian countries; Binge in Australia; Crave in Canada; HBO services in select European countries; on digital services such as Amazon Prime Video and the iTunes Store in France; (Note: The film was originally scheduled to release on April 22, 2021, in France, but was later moved up to the simultaneous worldwide launch.) on KinoPoisk HD in Russia & CIS countries; digital services such as BookMyShow, Hungama Play, Tata Sky and the iTunes Store in India; Neon, Sky Go, and Sky Movies Premiere in New Zealand; and on Now and Sky Cinema in the United Kingdom.
 The film was also released on HBO Max in Latin America when the service launched on June 29, 2021.